Solar power in the United Arab Emirates: Dubai

 The Dubai Clean Energy Strategy aims to provide 7 per cent of Dubai's energy from clean energy sources by 2020.
 It will increase this target to 25 per cent by 2030 and 75 per cent by 2050.
 Due to a variety of factors, a Saudi-backed consortium had a low bid to build the solar farm in Dubai for only 3¢/kWh.

-The first phase of the proposed 1,000 MW Mohammed bin Rashid Al Maktoum Solar Park, in Saih Al-Dahal, about 50 kilometers south of the city of Dubai, was the 13-megawatt (DC) solar farm (DEWA 13) that had been constructed by First Solar in 2013.
+The first phase of the Mohammed bin Rashid Al Maktoum Solar Park, in Saih Al-Dahal, about 50 kilometers south of the city of Dubai, was the 13-megawatt (DC) solar farm (DEWA 13) that had been constructed by First Solar in 2013.
 It uses 152,880 FS-385 black CdTe modules and generates about 24 gigawatt-hours per year.

 The second phase is a 200 MWAC (260 MWp) photovoltaic plant built at a cost of US$320 million by a consortium led by ACWA Power and Spanish company TSK.
 The second phase was scheduled to be commissioned by April 2017.
-It was completed ahead of time, and commissioned on 22 March 2017.
+It was completed ahead of time and commissioned on 22 March 2017.
 TSK served as the primary contractor for the project, while ACWA Power will operate the plant.
 The phase includes 2.3 million photovoltaic solar panels spread over an area of 4.5 km2.
 ACWA Power secured a 27-year debt financing loan worth $344 million from the First Gulf Bank, the National Commercial Bank and the Samba Financial Group.
 The plant uses First Solar's CdTe modules.